Daniel-Krueger/daniel-krueger.github.io/_posts/2024-01-07-limit-number-of-item-list-rows.md

 {% include figure image_path="/assets/images/posts/2024-01-07-limit-number-of-item-list-rows/2024-01-07-20-13-38.png" alt="CSS definition of the HTML field." caption="CSS definition of the HTML field." %}

-The below script will hide the `Add` row and the `Clone`button.
-I was reminded that I forgot the cloning in the first version of the post.
-I didn't update the screenshots though.
+The below script will hide the `Add` row and the `Clone` button.
+You need to update the id of the item list.
 ```css
 <style>
 #SubElems_#{WFCON:418}# .subelem-addRow